Georgia Sex Offender Laws

 Penalties for Violation of O.C.G.A.
 16-6-5

 Enticing a child for indecent purposes is a felony in Georgia, punishable by ten to 30 years in state prison.
-You can petition for release after a certain amount of time after a sex offense in Georgia, but that will be determined by a parole board.
+You can petition for release after a certain amount of time after a sex offense in Georgia, but a parole board will determine that.

-It’s also important to note here that a guilty conviction would land the individual on the sex offender registry in the state of Georgia.
+It’s also important to note here that a guilty conviction would land the individual on the sex offender registry in Georgia.

 If you have been charged with sex offense under one of the Georgia sex offender laws, we can help.
 Speaking with an experienced lawyer as soon as you can for a free initial case review can make all the difference in protecting your future.

-Exceptions & Updates to Georgia Sex Offender Laws
+Exceptions & Updates to G.A.
+Sex Offender Laws

 Mann v.
 Georgia Department of Corrections